Jeremy Hillary Boob

-Jeremy Hillary Boob, Ph.D. is a fictional character appearing in the 1968 animated film Yellow Submarine, voiced by comedian Dick Emery.
-The character was conceived as a parody of public intellectuals and polymaths such as Southern Methodist University professor Jeremy duQuesnay Adams and theatrical director and physician Jonathan Miller.
+Jeremy Hillary Boob, Ph.D. (also known as “The Nowhere Man”) is a fictional character appearing in the 1968 animated film Yellow Submarine, voiced by comedian Dick Emery.
+The character was conceived as a take-off of public intellectuals and polymaths such as Southern Methodist University professor Jeremy duQuesnay Adams and theatrical director and physician Jonathan Miller.
 Inspiration for overall appearance and voice was also taken from Maharishi Mahesh Yogi.